We’re having record high temperatures for December

 how to use the same die to create a chunky book and a shaker ornament.

-Although I forgot to photograph the inside liner of this book,
+The inside liner of this book,

-This book liner to color will be part of the class kit, along with instruction sheets
+will be part of the class kit, along with instruction sheets

 and handwritten tags for embellishing your projects